Encaeta/FS22_CVT_Addon/README.md

 Make the engine braking effect support from the set brake ramp when the driving pedal or driving joy stick is released.
 This can be helpful for maneuvering or front loading work - or simply with Stop & Go road trips.
 Manually switched gears are not influenced.
-My script "LessMotorBrakeforce" is no longer required with this new edition, or should not be used together.

 Change list / changelog